plandes/deepnlp/doc/md/layers.md

     layer.
 * Transformers:
   * [TransformerEmbeddingLayer]: A transformer (i.e. BERT) embedding layer that allows for direct access to output embeddings.
+Sentence and token classification is supported out of the box and selected with the [TransformerEmbedding.output] attribute.
 The [TransformerResource.model_id] attribute gives a list of tested models.
+  * [TransformerSequence]: A sequence based model for token classification use HuggingFace transformers.
-    See [ner embedding.conf] and [movie embedding.conf] for examples of how to configure transformer layers.
+  * See [ner embedding.conf] and [movie embedding.conf] for examples of how to configure transformer layers.

 <!-- links -->